Espresso coffee machines

 We haven’t been able to assess repairability yet, but it’s important, so we’re gathering data and forming a plan so we can start including it in our lifetime scores.
 It will be challenging.
 We’ll need to analyse product failure data in our reliability surveys, conduct hands-on inspections to evaluate how easy products are to take apart, and investigate which brands make spare parts available at a reasonable price.

 We use a statistical test to rate the relative performance of each brand.
-Compared to data we have for all products (of the same type) in the survey, we rate each brand with excellent, good, average, poor or terrible reliability and satisfaction.
-You can compare the rating of different brands for the same product type (for example, the reliability rating for Miele and Haier washing machines), but you can’t compare the results for different product types (for example, satisfaction of LG TVs and Samsung phones).
+Compared to data we have for all products (of the same type) in the survey, we rate each brand with highest, high, average, low or lowest for predicted reliability and brand satisfaction respectively.

 We analyse brands that get at least 30 responses in our survey.
 That means there are some brands we can’t analyse because we don’t have enough data.
-For those brands, we assume they have average predicted reliability and owner satisfaction.
+For those brands, we assume they have average reliability and satisfaction.

-We've tested 50 espresso machines.
+We've tested 123 espresso coffee machines.

 Find the right one for you.